perwin/s4g_barfractions/README.md

 (This figure, reproduced from the paper, shows the fraction of spiral galaxies which have bars, as a function of stellar mass, for the local, S4G-based sample studied in the paper (red circles), as well as for several SDSS-based studies.
-The blue pentagons show what happens if the S4G-based sample is observed at redshifts typical of the SDSS-based studies, assuming that only bars with projected semi-major axes more than twice the typical PSF FWHM can be detected.)
+The blue pentagons show what would happen if the same S4G-based sample were to be observed at redshifts typical of the SDSS-based studies, assuming that only bars with projected semi-major axes more than twice the typical PSF FWHM can be detected.)